DefinitelyTyped/tsd/README.md

 ## Usage as module

-TSD can be used as any JavaScript npm dependency in your project: the API used to implement the CLI is exposed:
+TSD can be used as any JavaScript npm dependency in your project:

 ````js
 var tsd = require('tsd');